Featured Gallery

 Battling the Elements

 Photographing the Mull of Galloway came with a few challenges.
 The weather was probably the biggest factor with rain and strong winds being close at hand.
-Early on in the stay, a force nine gale was encountered that really brought home the exposed nature of the Mull of Galloway coast.
-The sturdy lighthouse cottage I was staying in gave no indication of the ferocity of the wind and rain.
-Photography was near impossible in those conditions.
-The wind and rain actually hurt as they blasted your face!
-It was definitely some of the worst weather I’ve ever encountered but I imagine that lighthouse has seen worse!
+Early on in the stay, a force nine gale was encountered that brought home the exposed nature of the Mull of Galloway coast.
+The sturdy lighthouse cottage I was staying in did not indicate the ferocity of the wind and rain.
+Photography was nearly impossible in those conditions.
+The wind and rain hurt as they blasted your face!
+It was some of the worst weather I’ve ever encountered but I imagine that lighthouse has seen worse!

 Fort Victoria class Auxiliary Oiler Replenishment (AOR) Ship of the British Royal Fleet Auxiliary off the coast of the Mull of Galloway